Himalayas logo

 Dear Hiring Team,

+I would welcome the chance to discuss how I can support Microsoft’s program goals and evaluation plans.
 Thank you for considering my application.
-I look forward to the possibility of discussing my application in more detail.
+I look forward to the possibility of a conversation.

 Sincerely,